 Ingredient Name: Honey

 What is it?
 Honey is a thick, sweet liquid produced by honeybees and made up of proteins, vitamins, minerals, enzymes, amino acids, fructose, and glucose.
 For thousands of years, from the time of the ancient Greeks to the modern day, honey has been used for a multitude of skin issues.
-Countless studies have proven honey to be a powerful therapeutic agent able to support wound healing, fight bacterial infections, ease acne, soothe psoriasis, and moisturize the skin.
+Countless studies tout honey as a powerful agent that may support multiple skin issues. *

 Mcloone, Pauline, et al. “Honey: A Therapeutic Agent for Disorders of the Skin.”
 Central Asian Journal of Global Health, vol. 5, no. 1, 2016, doi:10.5195/cajgh.2016.241.